ckoukoutchos/react-lightning-lectures/notes.md

       counter: 0
     };

-    // bind handler to this component object this.clickHandler = this.clickHandler.bind(this);
+    // bind handler to this component instance this.clickHandler = this.clickHandler.bind(this);
   }